 8. When the custard is set, spoon the thick coconut cream over the top

-Optional: decorate with hundreds and thousands.
+Optional: decorate with hundreds and thousands, as show below.